Thomasorus/botoz/README.md

 - Check for a new entry inside a youtube playlist RSS Feed
 - If a new video exists, launch botoz to convert it to mp3 + xml
-- Open an FTP connection and upload the new files
+- Open an FTP or SFTP connection and upload the new files to a distant server

 Both the youtube playlist RSS feed and FTP connection settings can be filled inside the `config.py` file.
 Its initial use is automating a daily show made on youtube into a podcast version.
 This program will only treat the last video added, even if there are others not in the RSS feed, so it's NOT a way to convert an entire playlist into a podcast.

-**The automation is not for everyone and you should not use it if you have no experience using FTP, CRON Tasks and overall linux servers**.
+**The automation is not for everyone and you should not use it if you have no experience using FTP, SFTP, CRON Tasks and overall linux servers**.

 ## About MP3 quality